Rail transport in Europe: High-speed railways

+Train ferries

+Train ferries allow for shorter routes across a large body of water.
+In some cases, they became obsolete once railway bridges over straits were built, or for other reasons.
+They are still mostly used for rail freight transport, but also for passenger trains.
+In western Europe, there is a train ferry across the Baltic Sea between Trelleborg (Sweden) and Rostock (Germany).
+A second one exists between Puttgarden on the German island of Fehmarn and Rødby on the island of Lolland, Denmark, known as the Vogelfluglinie (lit. 'bird flight route').
+This route was closed for passenger trains (ICE, EC) in December 2019.

+In Italy, there are train ferries between the mainland and the islands of Sicily and Sardinia.

+Between 1869 and 1976 (with suspensions during the First and Second World Wars), goods wagons were transported by train ferries across Lake Constance (Bodensee), a large lake between Austria, Germany and Switzerland.
+The Lake Constance train ferries became less economically feasible after the completion of the so-called belt railway around the lake, but was kept in operation for several decades as the railway lines could not accommodate additional traffic.

+There are also train ferries across the Black Sea, partly linking Europe with Asia.
+For example between Varna (Bulgaria) and Odessa (Ukraine) or Batumi (Georgia), between Chornomorsk (Ukraine) and Derince (Turkey) and between Samsun (Turkey) and Kavkaz (Russia).

 Subsidies

 EU rail subsidies amounted to €73 billion in 2005.
 Subsidies vary widely from country to country in both size and how they are distributed, with some countries giving direct grants to the infrastructure provider and some giving subsidies to train operating companies, often through public service obligations.
 In general long-distance trains are not subsidized.

 The 2017 European Railway Performance Index found a positive correlation between public cost and a given railway system's performance and differences in the value that countries receive in return for their public cost.
 The 2015 and 2017 performance reports found a strong relationship between cost efficiency and the share of subsidies allocated to infrastructure managers.
 A transparent subsidy structure, in which public subsidies are provided directly to the infrastructure manager rather than spread among multiple train-operating companies, correlates with a higher-performing railway system.

 The 2017 Index found Denmark, Finland, France, Germany, the Netherlands, Sweden, and Switzerland capture relatively high value for their money, while Luxembourg, Belgium, Latvia, Slovakia, Portugal, Romania, and Bulgaria underperform relative to the average ratio of performance to cost among European countries.